ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 	make: "/home/ebrandi/hello/Makefile" line 4: Invalid line type
 	make: Fatal errors encountered -- cannot continue
 	make: stopped in /home/ebrandi/hello

+For now, we're only compiling one source file at a time.
+In Section 4.14, you'll see how larger programs are organized into multiple .c files with shared headers, just like in the FreeBSD kernel.

 ### Installing the FreeBSD Source Code